 - unusual bleeding or bruising of your skin

 - bright red or dark tar-like stools

 - a decrease in your level of consciousness, headache, or change in speech.

-or your stomach cavity.
-Call your healthcare provider right away if you get
+your heart, or your stomach cavity.
+Call your healthcare provider right away if

 - swelling all over your body

 - weight gain

 - shortness of breath and cough.